gilbertfongan/practical-devops/Module7-Ansible/README.md

 - "No Package kernel-devel-3.10.0-1127.el7.x86_64 available.
 Error : Nothing to do" : Because of version of Vagrant plugins.
 Downgrade from Vbguest 0.30/0.29/0.28 to 0.21. vagrant plugin uninstall vagrant-vbguest vagrant plugin install vagrant-vbguest --plugin-version 0.21

+## EXAMPLE DEPLOYING WITH ANSIBLE ROLE

+Folder :
+- deploy_with_role : containing playbook which call the role
+- roles : Defined role to be copy in /etc/ansible/roles/